EFP-affiliated national societies are finalising their plans for Gum Health Day on May 12, now just two months away.

 “Gum Health Day is an important initiative of the EFP to promote periodontal health worldwide and our national societies are enthusiastic to contribute to its success,” said Lior Shapira, co-ordinator of Gum Health Day 2019.

-The Swiss Society of Periodontology (SSP) is inviting applications from young dental scientists and clinicians for the 2019 Hans R. Mühlemann Research Prize.
+The Swiss Society of Periodontology (SSP) is inviting young dental scientists and clinicians to take part in competition to find the best research poster.